 Blue Water Fishermen’s AssociationForked River, New Jersey

-Dr. Jeffry I. Fasick is an Assistant Professor of Biology in the School of Environmental and Life Sciences at Kean University.
+Dr. Jeffry I. Fasick is an Assistant Professor of Biology at the University of Tampa in Florida.
 Dr. Fasick was trained at the University of Maryland Baltimore County, to study the visual pigments of the vertebrate retina, focusing on marine mammals.
 He did his postdoctoral work at Brandeis University studying the vertebrate short-wavelength sensitive cone visual pigments and the molecular mechanisms associated with wavelength modulation.
+Faculty Webpage

 Duke University and BelleQuant Engineering

 Dr. Laurens Howle is an Associate Professor of Mechanical Engineering and Materials Science at the Pratt School of Engineering at Duke University.
 Dr. Howle's research interests include the disciplines of thermal science, fluid dynamics, and nonlinear dynamics.
 He has created 3-D rendering of cetacean flippers to study the forces experienced by flippers during movement.
 He is currently creating a 3-D model of North Atlantic right whales to be used to simulate interactions with fishing gear.
 Dr. Howle received his Ph.D. from Duke University.